johnkenney01/thesis/README.md

 # README
 ## Thesis II: John Kenney
 ### Description:
-  For my thesis I am developing my own game engine and using that game engine developing my own video game.
+  For my thesis I am developing my own game engine to allow game devs using love2D to have an easier and much more efficient option when developing.

 ## Overview
 The purpose of this thesis is to gain as much exposure to the game dev realm as I can.
 When I had decided on doing a game I then had to narrow my decision as to how I would go about doing this.
 I also have a great passion for designing data manipulation, designing large programs etc. The options as to what I could use to build this game were many however, I chose to use the Love 2D game engine.
 Love 2D is an open source 2D game engine that uses LUA - programming language to provide basic functionality at its most basic implementation.